Ramsey numbers of ordered graphs: Introduction

-\begin{observation} For every integer $n \geq 3$, we have $\Rc(C_n) = \Ro((C_n,\lhd_{mon});2)$. \end{observation} \begin{proof} Consider a set of $n$ points in convex position.
-Order the points $v_1 \prec \cdots \prec v_n$ in the clockwise (or counterclockwise) order starting at an arbitrary vertex.
-The observation follows from the fact that the cycle $C_n$ on $v_1, \ldots, v_n$ is non-crossing if and only if it is the monotone cycle. \end{proof}
+\begin{proof} Consider a set of $n$ points in convex position.
+Order the points $v_1 \prec \dots \prec v_n$ in the clockwise order starting at an arbitrary vertex.
+The observation follows from the fact that a cycle with vertex set $\{v_1, \dots, v_n\}$ is noncrossing if and only if it is the monotone cycle with respect to $\prec$. \end{proof}

+We also sketch a connection between ordered Ramsey numbers and convex geometric Ramsey numbers of outerplanar graphs in Section~\ref{section_open_problems}.

-\paragraph{Extremal problems on matrices} The last motivation example shows a connection between extremal theory of $\{0,1\}$-matrices (see~\cite{cib13,fur92}, for example) and ordered Tur\'an numbers of ordered bipartite graphs.
-We use some results from this area in Section~\ref{subsection_paths}.
+\paragraph{Extremal problems on matrices.} Extremal theory of $\{0,1\}$-matrices~\cite{cib13,fur92} is essentially concerned with ordered Tur\'an numbers of ordered bipartite graphs.
+We use some results from this theory in Subsection~\ref{subsection_paths}.